farhanirani/Health-Port/README.md

 ### Instructions to install

-open terminal in this folder directory
+open a terminal in this folder directory

 > npm i